Bob Jones and Family

 Elizabeth, also called Lizzie, was born in 1827 and died in 1877 near present-day Trophy Club.
 She gave birth to two of her five children by Leazer in Mississippi, one in Arkansas and two in Texas.
 She is buried in what was originally the “colored” section of Medlin Cemetery in present-day Trophy Club.

 Starting around 1860, Bob Jones herded sheep for his father.
-Bob and his brother, Jim, bought 60 acres in what's now Roanoke from their father, and later Bob bought Jim out.
-In the mid-1860s, Bob moved closer to Denton Creek, northwest of the Dove community in now-Southlake, and started a cattle and farming operation.
+Bob and his brother, Jim, bought 60 acres in what’s now Roanoke from their father, and later Bob bought Jim out.
+In the mid-1860s, Bob moved closer to Denton Creek and started a cattle and farming operation.
 Bob, his mother and sisters were counted in the 1870 census, the first one that African Americans were part of.

-Starting about 1867, Texans began driving cattle north to railheads in Kansas.
-What's now Roanoke was near the Eastern Trail, which ran through Fort Worth and skirted what is now I35 (to the west of the Cross Timbers) before connecting at the Red River to the Chisholm Trail.
+Starting in 1867, Texans began driving cattle north to railheads in Kansas.
+What’s now Roanoke was near the Eastern Trail, which ran through Fort Worth and skirted what is now I-35 (to the west of the Cross Timbers) before connecting at the Red River to the Chisholm Trail.
 Bob Jones hired on.

 Bob Jones became one of the area’s largest landowners, eventually owning 1,000-2,000 acres on the Tarrant-Denton county line.
 Much of that land, on the floodplain, is now under Lake Grapevine.

-The family built Walnut Grove Baptist Church near what is now Bob Jones Road and North White's Chapel Road.
-School was sometimes held there.
-By 1902, the church was renamed Mount Carmel.
+In 1902, the family built Mount Carmel Baptist Church near Bob Jones Road and White’s Chapel.
+(A previous family church had been called Walnut Grove Baptist Church.)
 Family members remember that Mount Carmel burned, perhaps from being hit by lightning, in 1964 or ’65.
 Read family remembrances of the church at the end of this file.

 Bob and Almeady Jones valued education and on occasion moved their children to Denton so they could attend school, a process that was disruptive to the family’s ranching operation.
 Other times, the Joneses hired teachers.
 In about 1920, to benefit his grandchildren and other children in the area, Bob Jones donated an acre to the county (which had created districts for “colored” schools and kept an accounting of the students) and built Walnut Grove School.
 Typical of country schools, it had a pot-bellied stove and one teacher for all eight grades.
 His grandson Bobby Jones – later Dr. Bobby Jones – remembers the “bonus” education he received there: as he waited his turn to recite, he would listen to the older students.